Mordor's giant cows are no match for Boromir's forearms.

 In Andrew Lloyd Webber's The Phantom of the Opera, depending on the actor (although this is usually done by the actors) Erik (The Phantom) does this so often he could be considered the Giant Cow Dairy Farmer.

 Subtly lampshaded in RENT; when Maureen is doing her protest, she raises her arms dramatically—but she's actually milking a cow when she does it.

 "And I lowered myself beneath her giant udder... and sucked the sweetest milk I have ever tasted."

 In tradition Japanese noh theatre the main (usually) actor will pause in exaggeration pose for dramatic effect.

 Justified trope for games that use a Super-Deformed art style—since the character's face is often just a very tiny rectangle with even tinier dots for eyes, extremely exaggerated body language is necessary to get the emotion across.
 Even motion capture has not escaped this trope.
 Given the limits of technology, it's not (yet) possible for mo-cap to pick up subtle gestures and facial expressions, so many actors are encouraged to unleash their inner Large Ham.

-Especially true in early-90s Adventure Games of the point-and-click variety.
+Done in early-90s Adventure Games of the point-and-click variety.
 The graphics were just advanced enough to animate body movements to go along with the Mouth Flaps, which can get tiresome when the player had the option of full audio in games like Gabriel Knight, since the wild gesturing (on a loop) was a lot less noticeable in the time it takes to simply read the dialogue on-screen.

 Monkey Island Stan the Salesman and its sequels parodies this by flailing his arms wildly no matter what he's saying.
 It also serves to draw attention to his Unmoving Plaid jacket, making it even more amusing.